 The North Wambo Creek Diversion (NWCD) was constructed in accordance with the approved North Wambo Creek Diversion Plan (WCPL, 2013).
-Ongoing management of the NWCD will be consistent with the Domain 7 management actions and objectives as outlined in the MOP/RMP.
+Ongoing management of the NWCD will be consistent with the Domain 7 management actions and objectives as outlined in the RMP.

 The North Wambo Creek Diversion Plan also includes detailed management measures for the NWCD.
-Monitoring of riparian vegetation and creek bed stability along the NWCD is detailed in Section 7.2.3.
+Monitoring of the NWCD is detailed in Section 2.1 of the NWCD Management Plan.